jjghali/PearMusic/README.md

 ## Compiling

  LiveSplit is written in java 8 with IntelliJ IDEA and uses javafx.
-To compile LiveSplit you can get any IDE that supports java 8 and javafx, these include:
+To compile PearMusic you can get any IDE that supports java 8 and javafx, these include:
  - IntelliJ IDEA Ultimate or Community Edition
  - Netbeans